 Project Lead: Bruce Y. Lee, MD, MBA

 Breaking New Grounds: Obesity results from and involves a complex system of policy, economic, environmental, social, cultural, behavioral, and biological factors and relationships.
-More traditional studies alone may not fully capture and characterize the complex factors and interactions in a community, city, or region.
-Virtual laboratories can save considerable time, effort, and resources by allowing decision makers and researchers to first test interventions and policies in the safety of a computer before trying them in real life.
+More traditional studies alone may not fully capture and characterize the complex factors and interactions in a community, city or region.
+Virtual laboratories can save considerable time, effort, and resources by allowing decision makers and researchers to first test hypothetical interventions and policies in the safety of a computer.

 The VPOP team collaborates with experts from a range of disciplines and sectors: